 - The Mary Reed Building, with its red brick tower and arched stone doorways, is the cornerstone of the oldest part of campus.
 Built as a library in the 1930s, this building has the graceful arched ceilings and leaded windows of the collegiate Gothic style.

 Experience campus for yourself

 The best way to see what the campus looks like--and what life is all about here--is to come for a visit.
-Prospective students and their families can sign up to explore campus on one of our daily tours or get in-depth information at an Open House session.
+Prospective undergraduate students and their families can sign up to explore campus on one of our daily tours or get in-depth information at a Friday@DU program.
+See all our visit options.
 If you're interested in one of our graduate programs, contact the academic department directly to plan a visit.